erinbleiweiss/bowling/README.md

 The backend application is a Flask API written in Python running on a CentOS server.

 **Unit Tests**
-JS tests are run with QUnit at http://erinbleiweiss.com/bowling/tests.html
-Python tests are run with PyTest `py.test tests.py`
+JS tests are run with QUnit (demo at http://erinbleiweiss.com/bowling/tests.html) Python tests are run with PyTest `py.test tests.py`